Table of Contents

 Game settings

-Godot saves global settings in the Project Settings .
+Godot saves global settings in Project Settings.

 Stride saves global settings in a single asset, the Game Settings asset.
 You can configure: